Anonyfox/aws-data-science/README.md

 when using Collectors, since they expose a `.promise()` which can be awaited on.

+It is also quite easy to parallelize multiple pipelines: don't `await` on one, but stuff handlers of many pipelines into an array and await all of them as you wish, like with `await Promise.all(myPipelines)`.

 ## Data Sources ("Origins")

 All data sources (called "Origins") implement the `stream.Readable` interface